psmsmets/PyVDMS/README.rst

 ----

-Define the `CLIENT_SCHEDULER_HOME` variable in your default bash environment if you would like to make use of the `client_scheduler` tool to crontab requests using a prioritized joblist.
+Define the `CLIENT_SCHEDULER_HOME` variable in your default bash environment if you would like to make use of the `pyvmds-scheduler` tool to crontab requests using a prioritized queue.

 .. code-block:: console